jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-file-transfer/README.md

 - 4 = `FileTransferError.ABORT_ERR`
 - 5 = `FileTransferError.NOT_MODIFIED_ERR`

+## Windows Quirks

+- The plugin implementation is based on [BackgroundDownloader](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.backgroundtransfer.backgrounddownloader.aspx)/[BackgroundUploader](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.backgroundtransfer.backgrounduploader.aspx), which entails the latency issues on Windows devices (creation/starting of an operation can take up to a few seconds).
+You can use XHR or [HttpClient](https://msdn.microsoft.com/en-us/library/windows/apps/windows.web.http.httpclient.aspx) as a quicker alternative for small downloads.

 ## Backwards Compatibility Notes

 Previous versions of this plugin would only accept device-absolute-file-paths as the source for uploads, or as the target for downloads.
-These paths would typically be of the form
+These paths would typically be of the form:

     /var/mobile/Applications/<application UUID>/Documents/path/to/file  (iOS)
     /storage/emulated/0/path/to/file                                    (Android)

 For backwards compatibility, these paths are still accepted, and if your application has recorded paths like these in persistent storage, then they can continue to be used.

 These paths were previously exposed in the `fullPath` property of `FileEntry` and `DirectoryEntry` objects returned by the File plugin.
-New versions of the File plugin, however, no longer expose these paths to JavaScript.
+New versions of the File plugin however, no longer expose these paths to JavaScript.

 If you are upgrading to a new (1.0.0 or newer) version of File, and you have previously been using `entry.fullPath` as arguments to `download()` or `upload()`, then you will need to change your code to use filesystem URLs instead.

-`FileEntry.toURL()` and `DirectoryEntry.toURL()` return a filesystem URL of the form
+`FileEntry.toURL()` and `DirectoryEntry.toURL()` return a filesystem URL of the form:

     cdvfile://localhost/persistent/path/to/file